cncf/devstats.archive/README.md

 We download this gzipped JSON, process it on the fly, creating array of JSON events and then each single event JSON matching org/repo criteria is saved in `jsons` directory as `N_ID.json` where:
-- N - given GitHub archive''s JSON hour as UNIX timestamp
+- N - given GitHub archive''s JSON hour as UNIX timestamp.
-- ID - GitHub event ID
+- ID - GitHub event ID.

-Once saved, You can review those JSONs manually (they''re pretty printed)
+Once saved, You can review those JSONs manually (they're pretty printed).

 # Mutithreading